-Andreji\'{c} and Tatarevi\'{c} \cite{AT2, AT1} also studied the problem of socialist primes, where they established a connection with left factorial function as well as provided intensive numerical studies of residues confirming that socialist primes less than $10^{11}$ do not exist.
+Andreji\'{c} and Tatarevi\'{c} \cite{AT2, AT1} also studied the problem of socialist prime numbers, where they established a connection with left factorial function as well as provided intensive numerical studies of residues confirming that socialist primes less than $10^{11}$ do not exist.

-All of the aforementioned studies \cite{AT2, RS, T} were based on the direct analysis of residues, and the study that started in \cite{RS} was then developed in \cite{T} and \cite{AT2} following the same basic idea to find the conditions on primes, under which the required prime may exist.
+All of the aforementioned studies \cite{AT2, RS, T} were based on the direct analysis of residues, and the study that started in \cite{RS} was then developed in \cite{T} and \cite{AT2} following the same basic idea to find the conditions on prime numbers, under which the required prime number may exist.

-The proof presented in this note is based on another idea.
+The proof presented in this study is based on another idea.
 Unlike the previous studies, our study is not based on analysis of residues for the undecided cases.
-We will prove that the known identities that follow from Wilson's theorem and modular arithmetic (see identities \eqref{1} below) contradict to the claim that for any $p>5$ the residues modulo $p$ of $\{2!, 3!,\ldots, (p-1)!\}$ are distinct.
-First we formulate and prove a closely related problem that then easily adapted to the problem formulated by Erd\H{o}s.
+We prove that the known identities that follow from Wilson's theorem and modular arithmetic (see identities \eqref{1} below) contradict to the claim that for any $p>5$ the residues modulo $p$ of $\{2!, 3!,\ldots, (p-1)!\}$ are distinct.
+First we formulate and prove a closely related problem that then adapted to the problem formulated by Erd\H{o}s.
 Our proof is fully based on combinatorial arguments.